Ministry of Education

 Get help with post-secondary tuition and fees.
 Learn about the scholarships available to Grade 12 students graduating high school.

-Province-wide examinations, held in April, May, June, August, November and January (in BC), for students between the grades of 10 to 12.
+Province-wide examinations, held in April, June, August, November and January (in B.C.), for students in grade 12.

 Families in British Columbia are encouraged to start planning and saving early for their children’s post-secondary education or training programs.